ZEPOSIA (ozanimod) safety & tolerability profile

-The safety profile of ZEPOSIA has been well-studied across Multiple Sclerosis and Ulcerative Colitis1–3
+The safety profile of ZEPOSIA has been well studied for over a decade across

 5